gammazero/nexus/README.md

 1. To license your contribution under the MIT license, to this project, perpetually and irrevocably.
 2. Your controbution does not infringe on anyone elses copyright, patent calims, or any grant of rights which you have made to third parties.
-3. You acknowledge that the nexus project is not obligated to use your contribution and may decide to include any contribution nexus consider appropriate.
+3. You acknowledge that the nexus project is not obligated to use your contribution and may decide to include any contribution nexus considers appropriate.
 4. You have legal authority to enter into this agreement.